sheldonucr/ee260_lab/lab4/README.md

 # Lab/Tutorial 4

 In this tutorial, some contexts use Synopsys tutorials from Hamid Nahmoodi (SFSU) and John Sanguinetti (verilog dot com).
 All the tools and EDK are given thru Synopsys University Program.
+Some lab examples are referred from [MIT 6.375](http://csg.csail.mit.edu/6.375/6_375_2016_www/index.html) and [UCSD CSE141L](https://cseweb.ucsd.edu/classes/wi08/cse141L/Slides/verilog_deux.pdf).

 ## Introduction